MorisMwai/T2G_EmailEnricher/README.md

 - Filter based on keywords for:
   - Partnership/Investor emails
   - Program interest emails (with CV)
-- Return filtered email lists for processing
+- Return the filtered email list as the TransactionItem (List of `MailMessage`)

 #### 3. **Process Transaction**
-- For each filtered email:
+- Loop through all filtered emails:
   - Extract metadata (name, company, VAT, etc.)
   - Save attachments (if any) to `Data\Output\Attachments`
   - Append to Excel report (`PartnershipEmails_Report.xlsx`)